programmer-jafir/guild-fuite-client/README.md

 # Getting Started with warehouse-management-website

-This project was create with react bootstrap it is [warehouse-management-website](https://warehouse-management-web-c9c72.web.app/).
+This project was create with react bootstrap it is [Guild FUITE](https://warehouse-management-web-c9c72.web.app/).

 ## Other Url

-* This project server site code link [warehouse-management-website-server](https://github.com/programmer-jafir/guild-fuite-server).
+* This project server site code link [Guild-FUITE-server](https://github.com/programmer-jafir/guild-fuite-server).

 ### Website info: